-66 Public Holidays
+70 Public Holidays

-- 66.1 All employees will be entitled to be absent for a standard day without any deduction of pay for any day prescribed as a public holiday by the Holidays Act 1910 (SA) (as amended). - 66.2 Where a public holiday occurs on a regularly rostered non-work day for any Library employee, such employee shall be entitled to an additional day's leave in lieu of such public holiday provided that such employee is: - 66.2.1 Regularly rostered to work over six or seven days per week; and - 66.2.2 Full-time or part-time employees who are regularly rostered to work five (5) days. - 66.3 Additional day's in lieu will be calculated as one fifth of their regular total weekly hours. - 66.4 The taking of the additional day's leave will be taken at an agreed mutually convenient time.
+- 70.1 All employees will be entitled to be absent for a standard day without any deduction of pay for any day prescribed as a public holiday by the Holidays Act 1910 (SA) (as amended). - 70.2 Where a public holiday occurs on a regularly rostered non-work day for any Library employee, such employee shall be entitled to an additional day's leave in lieu of such public holiday provided that such employee is: - 70.2.1 Regularly rostered to work over six or seven days per week; and - 70.2.2 Full-time or part-time employees who are regularly rostered to work five (5) days. - 70.3 Additional day's in lieu for part-time staff will be calculated as one fifth of their regular total weekly hours. - 70.4 The taking of the additional day's leave will be taken at an agreed mutually convenient time.